jazzyisj/save-tts-messages/README.md

 **ALEXA NOTIFY EXAMPLE**

-You'll be replacing instance of this.
+In the package, you'll be replacing instance of this.

     service: tts.cloud_say
     target: